 An example of a cover letter is below.
-I have made some details up for privacy but the main information you need to add is all there.
+I have made some details up for privacy, but the main information is included.

 Website for How to: Write a Cover Letter https://www.reed.co.uk/career-advice/how-to-write-a-cover-letter/